hotchocolatehang/n-body-problem/README.md

 and then construct your class properly.
 After this you can enjoy all the possibilities of gravity just by creating an object of n_body_problem::GravitySimulation class and using it's methods with correct parameters.
-Keep in mind that every vectorized value is an instance of n_body_problem::vector2<> class./
+Keep in mind that every vectorized value is an instance of n_body_problem::vector2<> class.